 To the best of our knowledge, the first source discussing CX and UX tests for RA~designs was~\citet{wei1990statistical}, proposing conditioning on both the total number of successes and the numbers of allocations to each arm at the end of the trial.
 The philosophical argument mentioned above (on the use of less informative allocations to construct p-values) was also made for RA~designs in~\citet{begg1990inferences} with a recommendation to condition on the number of allocations to each arm in a CX test.
 In~\citet{fleming_discussion}, the issue was raised that such conditioning might lead to a loss of information on the treatment effect, and the suggestion was made to only use the total number of successes.

-Two practical arguments given in~\citet{agresti_book_cda} are that UX tests are less discrete than CX tests for NRA designs and have more power as a result, while CX tests are less computationally intensive.
+Two practical arguments given in~\citet{agresti_book_cda} are that UX tests are less discrete than CX tests for non-RA designs and have more power as a result, while CX tests are less computationally intensive.
 However, these arguments do not apply in general for binary outcomes in RA~designs.
 The power comparison heavily depends on the RA procedure and scenario considered.
 We will also show in~\autoref{sect:results_numerical} that there are situations where a CX test has higher power than a UX test.

-The computational complexity of both CX and UX tests and RT remains to be perceived as prohibitive in realistic trial sizes (i.e., exact computation for these approaches may quickly become intractable).~\citet{SIMON2011767,villar2018} approximate the exact critical values of the RT, which can be viewed as a CX test, due to computational intractability for a trial size of~100~participants while~\citet{begg1990inferences} considered CX tests for a trial with a size of 12~participants.
-However, computational cost is not a practical issue today and in many cases, RT can be relatively well approximated by simulation.
-We illustrate the computational tractability of exact tests in~\autoref{sect:results_numerical} where we provide and evaluate critical values for UX tests for trial sizes of 960 participants.
+The computational complexity of both CX and UX tests and randomization tests remains to be perceived as prohibitive in realistic trial sizes (i.e., exact computation for these approaches may quickly become intractable).~\citet{SIMON2011767} and~\citet{villar2018} approximate the exact critical values of the randomization test, which can be viewed as a CX test, due to computational intractability for a trial size of~100~participants while~\citet{begg1990inferences} considered CX tests for a trial with a size of 12~participants.
+However, computational cost is not a practical issue today and in many cases, randomization tests can be relatively well approximated by simulation.
+We illustrate the computational tractability of exact tests in \autoref{sect:results_numerical} where we provide and evaluate critical values for UX tests for trial sizes of 960 participants.